MaxMcIntyre/Year3-Notes/cs355/cs355-notes.md

 * Rotation invariant LBP:
     * Write down LBP codes computed by starting from different points in the circle, and take the minimum in the set
 * We can now compute an LBP histogram:
-    * With an 8-bit neighbourhood, we have 256 bins the histogram
+    * With an 8-bit neighbourhood, we have 256 bins in the histogram
     * We want to use a more compact LBP feature
     * Uniform LBP codes are those that have at most 2 transitions (1 to 0 or 0 to 1) - take only uniform LBP codes
         * With an 8-bit neighbourhood, the number of bins is now only 59 (58 uniform LBP codes plus 1 for non-uniform)